rrad0812/mydocs/json/Python json.md

 {65, 45, 85, 25, 95}
 ```

-### Use custom JSON Encoder to make Python set JSON serializable
+### Use custom JSON Encoder to make Python `Set` JSON serializable

 Let’ see how to write custom encoder to JSON serializable Python set.
-Python json module provides a JSONEncoder to encode python types into JSON.
-We can extend by implementing its default() method that can JSON serializable set.
+Python `json` module provides a `JSONEncoder` to encode python types into JSON.
+We can extend by implementing its `default()` method that can JSON serializable set.

-In default() method we will convert set into list using list(setObj)
+In `default()` method we will convert set into list using `list(setObj)`.

-The json.dump() and json.dumps() methods of the json module has a cls kwarg.
+The `json.dump()` and `json.dumps()` methods of the json module has a `cls` kwarg.
 Using this argument, you can pass a custom JSON Encoder, which tells dump or dumps method how to encode set into JSON formatted data.

-JSONEncoder class has a default() method which will be used when we execute JSONEncoder.encode(object).
+`JSONEncoder` class has a `default()` method which will be used when we execute `JSONEncoder.encode(object)`.
 This method converts only basic types into JSON.

-Your custom JSONEncoder subclass will override the default() method to serialize additional types.
+Your custom `JSONEncoder` subclass will override the `default()` method to serialize additional types.

-Specify it with the cls kwarg in json.dumps() method; otherwise, default JSONEncoder is used.
+Specify it with the `cls` kwarg in `json.dumps()` method; otherwise, default JSONEncoder is used.

-Example: json.dumps(cls=CustomEncoder).
+Example: `json.dumps(cls=CustomEncoder)`.

 ```py
 import json